 Dr Melissa Rogerson

 My current research examines the use of digital and electronic tools for (hybrid) tabletop game play.
 I am also interested in how people form and enact strategies, particularly in situations where they do not have perfect information, and in how people can play physical games when they are unable to be together; what we call "distanced play".
-My other current research interests and projects include:
+My other research interests and projects include:

 I am available to supervise Masters and PhD research projects within the School.
 Please feel free to get in touch with your project ideas or to discuss my current projects.
-Please see my full list of publications here or on Google Scholar.
+Please see my full list of publications here or on Google Scholar

 Most recent TV: